SplunkTrust/slackbot_responses/README.md

-# slackbot_responses
-A list of Slackbot responses for the Splunk User Groups Slack team:

-!triggers - Um, this

-!channels - List of popular channels

-!channels-bonus - List of bonus channels

-!channels-advanced - List of advanced channels

-!invite - Link to the invite signup for this Slack

-!joincommunity - How to join the Splunk community

-!format - formating your messages for readability in Slack

-!questions - On how to ask questions effectively

-!xpost - response on how to cross post

-!upgrade - upgrading your deployment

-!setup.xml - creating setup pages for an app

-!cheatsheets - Some cheatsheets are that useful for Splunk admins

-!onboarding - Splunk data on-boarding cheatsheet

-!time - Time formatting testing tool

-!CIM - Splunk docs for the Common Information Model

-!cron - Crontab testing tool

-!props - cheatsheets on props.conf configs

-!strptime - Splunk docs on time formats

-!precedence - Splunk docs on configuration file precedence

-!ports - Common Splunk network ports diagrams

-!spl list - Link to the search commands reference

-!spl <command> - Link to the docs page for the given command

-!spec list - Link to the Configuration file reference

-!spec <configuration file name> - Link to the .spec page for the given configuration file

-!stats - Stats functions

-!eval - Eval functions

-!not - Splunk docs on NOT expressions

-!masa - The Masa diagram of Splunk pipelines and processors

-!missinghosts - answers to the "how do I know when something has stopped sending events"

-!negative - great post on proving a negative in Splunk

-!devlicense - How to get a developer license

-!compatibility - Splunk docs on forwarder->indexer compatibility

-!routing - Splunk docs on routing and filtering data

-!anonymize - Anonymizing data

-!xblueprint - exam blueprints

-!systemd - info on Splunk and systemd

-!eol - Splunk Software Support Policy, including End of Support information

-!pwreset - How to reset you Splunk Enterprise password

-!decrypt - How to decrypt Splunk passwords

-!splunksecrets - Useful project for decrypting Splunk passwords

-!sizing - The not-Splunk-supported sizing tool

-!openssl - Common OpenSSL commands

-!csr - Generating CSRs

-!answers - Request to move to Splunk Answers

-!windows - Answers post on why Splunk infrastructure on Windows is not advised
+# slackbot commands at splunk-usergroups.slack.com

+`!triggers` - Um, this

+## Slack

+`!channels` - List of popular channels

+`!channels-bonus` - List of bonus channels

+`!channels-advanced` - List of advanced channels

+`!invite` - Link to the invite signup for this Slack

+`!joincommunity` - How to join the Splunk community

+`!format` - formating your messages for readability in Slack

+`!questions` - On how to ask questions effectively

+`!xpost` - response on how to cross post

+## Config Files

+`!spec list` - Link to the Configuration file reference

+`!spec <configuration file name without .conf>` - Link to the .spec page for the configuration file

+e.g.
+`!spec props` for props.conf

+## SPL Commands

+`!spl list` - Link to the search commands reference

+`!spl`<command>` - Link to the docs page for the given command

+e.g.
+`!spl timechart` for the timechart command

+## Mixed Splunk knowledge

+`!anonymize` - Anonymizing data

+`!answers` - Request to move to Splunk Answers

+`!cheatsheets` - Some cheatsheets are that useful for Splunk admins

+`!compatibility` - Splunk docs on forwarder->indexer compatibility

+`!CIM` - Splunk docs for the Common Information Model

+`!cron` - Crontab testing tool

+`!csr` - Generating CSRs

+`!decrypt` - How to decrypt Splunk passwords

+`!devlicense` - How to get a developer license

+`!eol` - Splunk Software Support Policy, including End of Support information

+`!eval` - Eval functions

+`!masa` - The Masa diagram of Splunk pipelines and processors

+`!missinghosts` - answers to the "how do I know when something has stopped sending events"

+`!negative` - great post on proving a negative in Splunk

+`!not` - Splunk docs on NOT expressions

+`!onboarding` - Splunk data on-boarding cheatsheet

+`!openssl` - Common OpenSSL commands

+`!ports` - Common Splunk network ports diagrams

+`!precedence` - Splunk docs on configuration file precedence

+`!props` - cheatsheets on props.conf configs

+`!pwreset` - How to reset you Splunk Enterprise password

+`!routing` - Splunk docs on routing and filtering data

+`!setup.xml` - creating setup pages for an app

+`!sizing` - The not-Splunk-supported sizing tool

+`!splunksecrets` - Useful project for decrypting Splunk passwords

+`!stats` - Stats functions

+`!strptime` - Splunk docs on time formats

+`!systemd` - info on Splunk and systemd

+`!time` - Time formatting testing tool

+`!upgrade` - upgrading your deployment

+`!windows` - Answers post on why Splunk infrastructure on Windows is not advised

+`!xblueprint` - exam blueprints